An Experienced Divorce Attorney located in Chester County, PA

 However, this is important, it is almost always the case to have the financial issues resolved –e.g. all equitable distribution and alimony claims before a divorce decree is entered.

-What if one of the parties will not consent to the divorce after 90 days?
-The Pennsylvania legislature was wise to include a 2-year no-fault Unilateral No-Fault Divorce option.
-After the parties have lived separate and apart for a period of two years, the plaintiff may obtain a divorce without the consent of the defendant (the other spouse).
-In Chester County, it is usually required that the financial issues between the parties be resolved before a divorce decree is entered.
+What if one of the parties will not consent to the divorce after 90-days?
+The Legislature was wise to include a 1-year no-fault unilateral divorce option.
+After the parties have lived separate and apart (which has its’ own unique definition) for a period of 1 year, the plaintiff may obtain a divorce without the consent of the other spouse – usually the defendant.